saifalhroub/qa-learning-journey/day1-testing-fundamentals.md

 - Understood how to apply testing principles in real projects – through risk-based testing, early testing, automation, and effective communication with stakeholders.

+- Learned about SDLC (Software Development Life Cycle) – the process that defines all stages of software creation from requirement gathering to maintenance.

+- Learned about STLC (Software Testing Life Cycle) – the structured sequence of QA activities from test planning to test closure, aligned with SDLC phases

 - Studied the V-Model in Software Testing – understanding verification and validation phases, their relationships, pros and cons, and when to use it.